elatov/elatov.github.io/_posts/2013-01-14-connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server.md

     remoteSerialPort  Inbound    TCP       Dst              1024     65535

 So the rule allows the host to connect to ports **0-65535** in the outbound direction.
-I am guessing most of the virtual serial port concentrators don&#8217;t have a defined port, so VMware opens them all up.
-As long as it&#8217;s not all inbound ports, then that is okay.
+I am guessing most of the virtual serial port concentrators don't have a defined port, so VMware opens them all up.
+As long as it's not all inbound ports, then that is okay.
 I enabled that rule and refreshed the firewall:

     ~ # esxcli network firewall ruleset set -r remoteSerialPort -e true ~ # esxcli network firewall ruleset list -r remoteSerialPort